ADVERTISEMENT

 The Thomann SP-120 and the Korg Liano do not have hammer action and are therefore not included in the top 10.
 Both models have a semi-weighted keyboard, which we do not necessarily recommend when learning how to play the piano.
 However, their low weight makes them ideal for playing the piano on the go.

-We were pleasantly surprised by the Thomann DP-140B U. Although you have to compromise on the sound selection, the piano sound is decent and the keyboard plays very well thanks to Ivory Touch, the let-off simulation, and the triple sensor.
+We were pleasantly surprised by the Thomann DP-140B U. Although you have to compromise on the sound selection, the piano sound is decent, and the keyboard plays very well thanks to Ivory Touch, the let-off simulation, and the triple sensor.
 Given its upright design, the price tag is hard to believe.
-Our tip if you’re looking for a beginner’s digital piano that also looks great in your living room.
+It’s our tip if you’re looking for a beginner’s digital piano that also looks great in your living room.

 Related Articles